 It is the graduate student's responsibility to forward all completed documents to the Departmental Graduate Program Coordinator.

 Outcomes from annual evaluations will either be “Satisfactory Progress” or “Unsatisfactory Performance Evaluation.”

 In most cases, students have made satisfactory progress, and any issues that surfaced in the review are adequately addressed.
-After review by the Departmental Graduate Committee, all paperwork will be placed in the student's file until their degree is conferred.
+After review by the Departmental Graduate Committee, all paperwork will be placed in the student's for seven years after they graduate.

 The annual assessment may result in an unsatisfactory performance review of the student.
 In cases of unsatisfactory performance the major professor will work with the student to develop the written Performance Plan for improving the student's performance.
 The plan will become part of the student's file and will contain tangible mileposts or benchmarks for improvement.
 The Department Head will review and monitor progress of this plan on a quarterly basis.
 In cases where the Department Head is the student's Major Professor, this review will be conducted by the Chair of the Departmental Graduate Committee.
 Two unsatisfactory performance reports may result in terminating the student's graduate program.

 Based upon the review either or both the faculty member or student may wish to dissolve the major professor-student relationship.
 The Major Professor-Student Relationship is the most basic component of the Department of Fisheries and Wildlife's graduate program.
 Acceptance of a student into the program is initiated by a major professor willing to act as the student's mentor.
 However, both the Graduate School and the Department of Fisheries and Wildlife are responsible for providing a reasonable opportunity to complete degree requirements for students that are accepted into the program.
 In cases where the Major Professor-Student Relationship dissolves, the Department and Graduate School still have a responsibility to that student.